-COUNTY shall have the right to monitor the AGENCY to ensure funding provided by this AGREEMENT is used for authorized purposes, and that performance goals are achieved by evaluating performance against goals and standards as stated above.

-Depending on the COUNTY'S assessment of risk of performance by AGENCY, additional requirements may be imposed on the AGENCY, including training, technical assistance, desk-top and on-site reviews.

-Substandard performance as determined by the COUNTY will constitute noncompliance with this AGREEMENT.
+- a) COUNTY shall have the right to monitor the AGENCY to ensure funding provided by this AGREEMENT is used for authorized purposes, and that performance goals are achieved by evaluating performance against goals and standards as stated above. - b) Depending on the COUNTY'S assessment of risk of performance by AGENCY, additional requirements may be imposed on the AGENCY, including training, technical assistance, desktop, and on-site reviews. - c) Substandard performance, as determined by the COUNTY, will constitute noncompliance with this AGREEMENT and failure by AGENCY to correct such substandard performance within a reasonable period of time being notified by COUNTY, may result in the AGENCY being determined in default.